lauti910/java-bootcamp-2017/README.md

 ##### Practice: #####

 1. Using Hibernate, develop the topic 4 models in Java.
+Use XML configuration for these.
 2. Provide CRUD operations for at least 2 of the mentioned classes.
 3. Add Hibernate annotations to your ShoppingCartApi classes.